bonitoo-io/www/src/pages/about/index.md

 title: About Bonitoo.io
 meta_title: About Us | Bonitoo.io
 meta_description: >-
-  Bonitoo.IO is a software consultancy based in Prague, Czech Republic.
-An unconventional software company that aims to provide software development projects and services, Bonitoo builds its services on a strong team of professionals, who formed the core of the development of the Systinet company between 2000 and 2006.
+  Bonitoo.io is a software consultancy based in Prague, Czech Republic.
+We are an unconventional software company that aims to provide software development projects and services.
+Bonitoo builds its services on a strong team of senior professionals who delivered dozens of sucessful software projects around the world.
 ---

 ## Who We Are

-Bonitoo s.r.o. is an unconventional software development and consulting company, a professional R&D studio that aims to provide software development projects and services.
-Bonitoo builds its services on a strong team of professionals, who formed the core of the development of the Systinet company between 2000 and 2006.
+Bonitoo is a strong software development and consulting company.
+We are a professional R&D studio that aims to provide end to end software development projects and services.
+Bonitoo builds its services on a strong team of professionals, who who delivered dozens of sucessful software projects around the world.

 The team strengths are harmony, ability to maintain high engineering standards, quick insight into the technologies, and multi-year experience in product